malcprentice/malcprentice.github.io/Project-ResearchPresentation.md

 * Common mistakes include
     * No floppy A4 notes
     * No tiny scripts on your phone.
-    * STart your presentation, don't just show your file
+    * Start your presentation, don't just show your file
     * During discussion, Keep speaking to everyone.
 You are STILL PRESENTING

 ## Step 6: Present